Who are you?

 What are your least-favourite countries?

-In a sense, this question is irrelevant because travelling is all about making and sharing experiences, so why should there be any such thing as a least-favourite country?
+However, in an important sense, this question is irrelevant because travelling is all about making and sharing experiences, so why should there be any such thing as a least-favourite country?

 What is the single best site you've so far visited?